ngthanhtrung23/CompetitiveProgramming/README.md

 Codeforces submissions are auto-generated with [Harwest](https://github.com/nileshsah/harwest-tool).

+Only Accepted submissions are included.

+All submissions from gyms and virtual contests are here.
+So also includes submissions from teammates in virtual contests.

 | # | Title | Solution | Tags | Submitted |
 |---| ----- | -------- | ---- | --------- |
 2883 | [D - Shurikens](https://codeforces.com/contest/1413/problem/D) | [GNU C++17](./codeforces/1413/D.cpp) | `data structures` `greedy` `implementation` `*1700` | Oct/30/2020 21:55 |